 Depression songs like Never Let Me Go can be quite powerful.
 The emotions throughout the song take you on a rollercoaster of negative emotions.
 The lyrics, “And it’s over, And I’m going under, But I’m not giving up, I’m just giving in” is about accepting the ending of a heartbreaking relationship.
 Even though you’ve finally given yourself permission to accept that a relationship has ended doesn’t make it emotionally easy.
 This power ballad may get you to shed a few hard tears if you’ve recently been through the end of a relationship.

-One of Sia’s first hits, Breathe Me is a song about coping with depression.
+Breathe Me is a song about coping with depression.
 Often, when we’re struggling through life, all we really want is a friend.
 There’s an almost desperation of wanting anyone in the world to be by our side as we struggle with horrible emotions and wandering toxic thoughts.
 The lyrics “I think I might break, lost myself again, and I feel unsafe” can also describe the emotional state of trauma.
-Sometimes a trauma can lead to feelings of depression that are hard to cope with.
+Sometimes a traumatic event can lead to depression as you become stuck in your story.
 While listening to Sia’s words, you might find a bit of comfort knowing that you aren’t alone in your journey.

 Not all songs about depression talk about the perspective of the friend of the person battling their demons.
 The powerful song is about trying to be there for your friend who’s feeling suicidal.
 Most of us aren’t trained therapists who know how to treat people who are dealing with depression or suicidal thoughts.
 This depression song talks about the challenge of breaking through with a person who’s suffering.
 The lyrics, “And pray to God he hears you” shares a desperation of trying to get through to someone whose thoughts are spiralling downward.